Updated: Aug 14

 A disadvantage to using oil pulling as opposed to rinsing your mouth with a different mouthwash such as Listerine is that it takes longer to rinse with.
 You only have to rinse with Listerine for 30 seconds while oil pulling you have to swish for about 15-20 minutes.
 If you take into account that you rinse with it twice a day, you're spending roughly half an hour a day just rinsing your mouth out!

 If you want to supplement your oral hygiene regime with coconut oil pulling, we say go for it because it can help prevent cavities and reduce bleeding gums!
 The only danger to coconut oil pulling is if thought it could replace brushing and flossing because nothing can replace that.
-The oil pulling is only meant to be used as an adjunctively as a part of your oral hygiene routine.
+The oil pulling is only meant to be used as an adjunct to your oral hygiene routine.

 Also if you want to use a different type of oil, you may want to stay away from the sesame oil but check the pH level before you pick one.
 If you like alternatives, you may like our lemon water article.
 Nonetheless, if you need a cavity filling, you still have to see the dentist... so why not come see one of our long island city dentists for the cavity removal?